zhang3r/isolation_game/README.md

 this game is used by many AI classes for teaching purposes

-##Game Mechanics
+##Game Rules
-There are 2 players and a fixed board.

-First Each player can place their piece anywhere on the board without overlapping.

-Then each play can move in a chess piece queen fashion and their original tile can not be moved to again by both players

-The pieces cannot overlap

-The player who runs out of places to move first loses
+The rules of Isolation are simple.
+Two players take turns placing their own game piece on different squares of a 5 by 5 grid.
+After the first two moves (in which each player puts their piece on an unoccupied square), the pieces move like queens in chess: diagonally, horizontally and vertically up to the edge of the board.
+Each time a player moves their piece, the square that they were previously occupying is blocked and cannot be moved to or moved through, for the remainder of the game.
+In addition, the players may not move through one another or occupy the same square.
+The first player who is unable to move loses.

 ##Playing the Game
 To play the game, navigate to where isolation.py is and run that file ' python isolation.py'